The Bond Market as a Forecaster of Economic Conditions

 With this as background, the best way to use bonds to predict the economy is to look at the yield curve.
 Yield is the return or income that an investor will get from buying and holding a bond.

-The “yield curve” is simply bonds of varying maturities—typically from three months to 30 years—plotted on a graph based on their yields.
+The “yield curve” is simply bonds of varying maturities—from one month to 30 years—plotted on a graph based on their yields.
 The yield curve typically slopes upward, since investors demand higher yields for holding longer-term bonds.

 Since yields for bonds of all maturities change every day due to market fluctuations, the “shape” of the yield curve is always changing.
 It is these changes that provide insight into the economic outlook.